aimtiaz11/ms-sqlserver-jdbc-tester/README.md

 java -jar target/ms-sqlserver-jdbc-1.0.jar "jdbc:sqlserver://mydatabase.db.windows.net:1433;database=My_Example_DB;user=user@example.com;password=secret123;encrypt=true;trustServerCertificate=true;loginTimeout=90;authentication=ActiveDirectoryPassword"
 ```

-> *Security Tip*: A good practise is to read the JDBC string into a variable using the `read` command in Linux to prevent DB credenatials in JDBC string logged in bash history.
+> *Security Tip*: A good practise is to read the JDBC string into a variable using the `read` command in Linux to prevent DB credentials in JDBC string to be logged in bash history.

 ## How it works